awsdocs/amazon-redshift-management-guide/doc_source/workload-mgmt-config.md

 When you create a parameter group, the default WLM configuration contains one queue that can run up to five queries concurrently\.
 You can add additional queues and configure WLM properties in each of them if you want more control over query processing\.
 Each queue that you add has the same default WLM configuration until you configure its properties\.

 When you add additional queues, the last queue in the configuration is the *default queue*\.
 Unless a query is routed to another queue based on criteria in the WLM configuration, it is processed by the default queue\.
-You cannot specify user groups or query groups for the default queue\.
+You can specify Concurrency Scaling mode and concurrency level for the default queue, but you can't specify user groups or query groups for the default queue\.

  As with other parameters, you cannot modify the WLM configuration in the default parameter group\.
 Clusters associated with the default parameter group always use the default WLM configuration\.
-If you want to modify the WLM configuration, you must create a parameter group and then associate that parameter group with any clusters that require your custom WLM configuration\.
+To modify the WLM configuration, create a new parameter group and then associate that parameter group with any clusters that require your custom WLM configuration\.

 ## WLM Dynamic and Static Properties<a name="wlm-dynamic-and-static-properties"></a>